By: CS2103T F10-1 Since: Feb 2020 Licence: MIT

 Step 1.
 The user launches the ResuMe application.
 Data will be loaded from storage to fill the note list in model.

 Step 2.
-The user executes add i/ note n/ NAME t/ TIME #/ TAG
+The user executes add i/ note n/ NAME t/ TIME #/ TAG.
+In ResumeBook, the note list is implemented as a UniqueItemList

-method that will always check if this note already exists in current note list.
+which implements an add() method that will always check if this note already exists in current note list.
 This check is done

-by iterating through every note in the list and compare to this note using an isSame()
+by iterating through every note in the list and compare to this note using an isSame() method that checks for the same

 note name and time.
 If a same note already exists, ResuMe throws a duplicate error message.